traveldevel/iothub-ro/INSTALL.md

 ####

-20. API management with API Umbrela on the Ubuntu Kafka Host [here](https://api-umbrella.readthedocs.io/en/latest/getting-started.html#setup)
+20. API management with API Umbrela on the Ubuntu Linux that hosts Kafka Host [here](https://api-umbrella.readthedocs.io/en/latest/getting-started.html#setup).
+Also configure the first admin user on https://host/admin

 ## Managed Kafka Service for free (with SSL only) :